Renzzauw/Webtech-practicum2/readme.txt

     first and then the section message.
 The alerts should display "You" > "Clicked".
 -   JQUERY:
     All javascript files make use of jQuery and its syntax using the $-sign.
--   JQUERY UI + APPEARANCE CHANGE:
-    on the index page we make use of a checkbox from the jQuery UI library.
-With this checkbox you can toggle the video on and off.